-- Easement by necessity.
-This is when the easement is required for some reason.
-For instance, if the only way in and out of your property is by passing through your neighbor’s lot, an easement by necessity would be created.
+- Easement by necessity: This is an easement required for a specific and necessary reason.
+For instance, use an easement by necessity if the only way in and out of your property is through your neighbor’s lot.

-- Utility easement.
-Utility companies sometimes need to access properties for city-approved purposes.
-Perhaps the utility company needs to replace the underground sewer lines in your backyard or erect another power line post at the edge of your fence.
-Whatever the reason, this easement lets utility workers work and move on to their next job rather than spend their time knocking on doors begging homeowners for permission to enter their land.
+- Utility easement: Utility companies sometimes need to access properties for city-approved purposes.
+Perhaps a utility company needs to replace the underground sewer lines in your backyard.
+Maybe a power company needs to install another power line post at the edge of your fence.
+This easement lets utility workers work and move on to their next job rather than having to ask homeowners for permission to enter their land.

-- Private easement.
-This is when one landowner sells access to a section of their property, like a pathway, to another so they can accomplish an action, like get to a water well.
-It can also exist to prevent a landowner from doing something, such as removing a section of trees that conceals one property from another.
-This type of easement should be placed on a property’s land title (the document that identifies a property’s location, ownership, and more), which ensures that an easement can be purchased (or sold) without being overridden when the property transfers to a new owner in the future.
+- Private easement: This is when one landowner sells access to a section of their property, such as a pathway, to an adjacent piece of land.
+A private easement can allow one of the parties to access something important, such as a water well.
+It can also prevent a landowner from doing something, such as removing a section of trees that conceals one property from another.
+You should place this type of easement on a property’s land title.
+This way, even if the owner sells the property, the easement is still in place when the property transfers to the new owner.

-Once in place, an easement can be very difficult, and in some cases impossible, to remove and interfering with one can result in severe financial and legal consequences such as fines and court orders.
-Thus, it is highly recommended to review a property’s land title, and all of its potential easements, before buying a home.
+Interfering with an easement can result in severe financial and legal consequences such as fines and court orders.
+Thus, you should review a property’s land title and its potential easements before buying a home or property.
 Sellers can also save time and money by highlighting any property easements before preparing their Real Estate Purchase Agreement to sign with a potential buyer.

-Although easements can be tricky to understand, knowing why they exist and that some can be found on a property’s title is important.
-Before negotiating or agreeing to terms regarding an easement for your own property, be sure to do more research and consider seeking the advice of a local attorney.
+Although easements can be tricky to understand, knowing why they exist and being aware that they can be on a property’s title is important.
+Before negotiating or agreeing to terms regarding an easement for your own property, be sure to do more research and consider seeking an attorney’s advice.